-The American Bullfrogs are a highly reproductive aquatic species that are native in central, eastern United States and Southeastern Canada.
-This species was first introduced to western America as a food source (frog legs!); since then it escaped aquaculture ponds and have spread widely.
-Bullfrogs lay up to 20,000 eggs each season, and are voratious predators: they eat anything that fits in their mouth.
-Bullfrogs can be recognized by the large round eardrums behind its eyes.
+The American bullfrog is a highly reproductive aquatic species that is native in the central and eastern United States and southeastern Canada.
+This species was first introduced to western America as a food source (frog legs!); since then, it escaped aquaculture ponds and has spread widely.
+Bullfrogs lay up to 20,000 eggs each season and are voracious predators: they eat anything that fits in their mouth.
+Bullfrogs can be recognized by the large, round eardrums behind their eyes.